PhilMele/M2Project/readme.md

 ## 1. User Experience <a name="ux"></a>

-There is two types of users for this product.
+There are two types of users for this product.
 The actual user of the product and the owner of the product.

 ### 1.1 Project Goals <a name="project-goals"></a>